poseidon/matchbox/Documentation/getting-started-docker.md

 # Getting Started with Docker

-In this tutorial, we'll run `bootcfg` on your Linux machine with Docker to network boot and provision a cluster of CoreOS machines.
-You'll be able to create Kubernetes clustes, etcd clusters, or just install CoreOS and test network setups locally.
+In this tutorial, we'll run `bootcfg` on your Linux machine with Docker to network boot and provision a cluster of CoreOS machines locally.
+You'll be able to create Kubernetes clustes, etcd clusters, and test network setups.

 If you're ready to try [rkt](https://coreos.com/rkt/docs/latest/), see [Getting Started with rkt](getting-started-rkt.md).

 ## Requirements

-Install the dependencies and start the Docker daemon.
+Install the package dependencies and start the Docker daemon.

     # Fedora
     sudo dnf install docker virt-install virt-manager